dooboolab-community/flutter_inapp_purchase/README.md

 In App Purchase plugin for flutter.
 This project has been `forked` from [react-native-iap](https://github.com/dooboolab/react-native-iap).
 We are trying to share same experience of `in-app-purchase` in `flutter` as in `react-native`.
 We will keep working on it as time goes by just like we did in `react-native-iap`.
-Please give stars in github repository because we want to share this project in [opencollective](https://opencollective.com/react-native-iap).
-We need at least 100 stars to be there.
-Please help us to maintain and get more sponsors and backers.

 `PR` is always welcomed.